winstonpuckett/av-club/core_values.md

 # Curiosity

-We value quality over tradition.
-That is to say, we are in a constant search for better ways of producing sound in each other's techniques and in the world around us.
 - We value quality over tradition.
 - We believe our current knowledge is incomplete.
 - We believe a better answer lies outside of us.
-- We search individually to further our knowledge-base.
+- We value research outside of the group.
-- We ask questions when we don't know something.
+- We value questions to the group.
-- We